fransua/SnapFlow/README.md

   - the output folder hierarchy and required binaries

 ### Disadvantages
-- not interactive: it is completely independent from the batch queuing systems (i.e. Slurm, LSF, OGE, etc...).
+- not interactive: Although we provide a very simple local job scheduler (check the `snap_scheduler` command) for testing purposes, SnapFlow is completely independent from the batch queuing systems (i.e. Slurm, LSF, OGE, etc...).
 You should write a script to pass the list of commands and the execution constraints to the queuing system.

 *An example of such parser, compatible with Slurm, can be found [here](https://github.com/fransua/slurm_utils/blob/master/scripts/submitting/slurm_do.py).*